FirespriteLtd/website/site/content/games/pages/air-force-special-ops-nightfall.md

 ---
 **Overview**

 Assume the role of an Air Force Special Operations Airman and feel the exhilaration of a H.A.L.O. military free fall in VR – all from a first person perspective.
 You’re a Special Ops trainee going to H.A.L.O. jump school – H.A.L.O. stands for High Altitude Low Opening, and it’s a military technique used to evade enemy detection.
 In jump school you will learn about key equipment used by Spec Ops Airmen and master a series of required skills, such as free fall, parachute control, and landing in day and night training operations.

 Complete training, then put your skills to the ultimate test in a simulated combat mission.

-We need people who can do this!
+The USAF needs people who can do this!
 Let’s see if you’ve got what it takes.
-Developed in partnership with United States Air Force